Skip to content

 }

-Then, call the retriever’s Retrieve() method, passing it a text query:
+Then, call Genkit’s Retrieve() method, passing it the retriever and a text query:

 resp, err := genkit.Retrieve(ctx, g, ai.WithRetriever(menuRetriever), ai.WithTextDocs(userInput))